MicrosoftDocs/azure-media-services/media-services/latest/transform-jobs-concept.md

 ### Updating Jobs

 The Update operation on the [Job](/rest/api/media/jobs) entity can be used to modify the *description* and the *priority* properties after the job has been submitted.
 A change to the *priority* property is effective only if the job is still in a queued state.
 If the job has begun processing, or has finished, changing priority has no effect.

+## Encoding samples

+See the extensive list of coding [Samples](samples-overview.md?amspage=transform-jobs-concept) for an encoding.